athoney/deaddrop-go/README.md

 Data gets stored into the local database file dd.db.
 This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go

-## Logging Strategy
+## Logging Strategy **(REVISED)**
-To add logging functionality, I created a new package called logger.
-This design choice was made to help with logical seperation of code and extensibility.
-The log reflects the following actions with timestamps:
+To add logging functionality, I used the Golang log package.
+The log reflects the following actions:
 - Sent Messages:
   - Successful message with sender and recipient
   - Failed send on account of non exisistent recipient